zhoubolei/cnnvisualizer/README.md

 # UnitVisSeg: Toolkit for Visualizing and Segmenting Units in Deep CNNs.

 ## Introduction
 This repository contains the codes and results for unit visualization and segmentation.
 Some of the codes have been used for the [ICLR'15 paper](https://arxiv.org/pdf/1412.6856.pdf) Object Detectors Emerge in Deep Scene CNNs.
-You can use this toolkit with the naive [caffe]((https://github.com/BVLC/caffe), with matcaffe and pycaffe compiled.
+You can use this toolkit with the naive [caffe](https://github.com/BVLC/caffe), with matcaffe and pycaffe compiled.
 This toolkit includes the following functions:

-*generate_unitsegments.m: Code to generate the visualization for all the units at one layer.
+* ```generate_unitsegments.m```: Code to generate the visualization for all the units at one layer.
-*unit_annotation: the results of unit annotation for Places-AlexNet and ImageNet-AlexNet.
+* ```unit_annotation```: the results of unit annotation for Places-AlexNet and ImageNet-AlexNet.
-*unit_segmentation: the code to generate image segmentation for a single image using the synthetic receptive field.
+* ```unit_segmentation```: the code to generate image segmentation for a single image using the synthetic receptive field.
-*minimal_image: possion removal of the image content, to generate the minimal images.
+* ```minimal_image```: possion removal of the image content, to generate the minimal images.

 ## Download